AIMultipleAIMultiple

 We tracked performance across multiple dimensions to provide a comprehensive view of GPU capabilities under load.

-• Throughput: System output tokens per second, successful requests per second, individual request token generation speed
+• Throughput: System output tokens per second, successful requests per second, and individual request token generation speed

 • Latency: Time to First Token (TTFT), end-to-end latency with P50/P95/P99 percentiles, average latency per request